opemipo-stack/ai-profile-builder/README.md

 ## 🚀 Deployment

-The project is ready for deployment on platforms like Vercel (frontend) and Railway/Heroku (backend).
+The project is ready and has been deployed on platforms like Vercel (frontend) and Render (backend).

-## 📝 License

-MIT License - feel free to use this project for your own purposes.